Clare Adamson: Member of the Scottish Parliament

 In the 2011 Scottish Parliament election, Adamson was the SNP's candidate for the Motherwell and Wishaw constituency.
 She was defeated by Scottish Labour's John Pentland and was elected as an additional member of the Scottish Parliament for the Central Scotland region.
 After being elected to the parliament, she served as the Parliamentary Liaison Officer to Culture Secretary Fiona Hyslop.

 Adamson has continued to be actively involved with the Scottish Accident Prevention Council, as Vice Chairperson, and the Lanarkshire International Children's Games Organising Committee.

 Adamson ran again as candidate for the constituency of Motherwell and Wishaw.
 She successfully defeated John Pentland and was elected to represent the constituency in the Scottish Parliament.
 She was returned at the 2021 Scottish Parliament election.
 She has served as Convener of the Constitution, Europe, External Affairs and Culture Committee since 2021.

 Personal life

 Adamson married John Adamson, a headteacher, in 2002.
 They both have one son, with her husband also having his own three children.
-She has a dog called Coco and enjoys reading and listening to music.
+She had a dog called Coco and enjoys reading and listening to music.